 The main difference between 403(b) and 401(k) accounts is that 401(k)s are offered by for-profit businesses and 403(b)s are only available to employees of:

-• Employees of public schools, including public colleges and universities
+• Public schools, including public colleges and universities

 • Tax-exempt 501(c)(3) charitable organizations

 Typically, individuals face a 10% penalty if they withdraw their money before age 59 ½.
 Exceptions apply in some circumstances.
-Be sure to consult with your plan sponsor about the rules that apply.
+Be sure to consult with your plan sponsor about the rules.

-In the case of a 403(b), though, participants with at least 15 years of service with their employer can make another catch-up contribution above the annual limit, as long as it’s the lesser of the following options:
+In the case of a 403(b), though, if it’s permitted by the 403(b) plan, participants with at least 15 years of service with their employer can make another catch-up contribution above the annual limit, as long as it’s the lesser of the following options:

 • $5,000, times the number of years of service, minus the employee’s total contributions from previous years